GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

 ### The problem

-A massive downside of the *download* approach is that there is no way to make a classic open→edit→save flow happen, that is, there is no way to *over-save* the original file.
+A massive downside of the *download* approach is that there is no way to make a classic open→edit→save flow happen, that is, there is no way to *overwrite* the original file.
 Instead, you end up with a new *copy* of the original file in the operating system's default Downloads folder whenever you "save".